 - Discriminatory design – Much thought has been put into the topic of discriminatory design, where products are tailored toward an average or majority, able-bodied user.
 Instead, it is recommended to take an inclusive, rather than exclusive, approach to design.
 This is not to say that products can’t be designed for, or enjoyed by, targeted user bases.
 Rather, by considering diversity of race, cultures, abilities, and more in the development process, we can ensure that users of all kinds are able to participate and enjoy the benefits of technology.

 - Technology addiction – With how much technology is imbued in our daily lives, we have to ensure that we moderate our technology use in order to maintain a balanced lifestyle.
 “Too much of a good thing” can quickly become unhealthy.

-As with anything, it is possible to focus too much on the negative aspects or the possibilities and potential good.
+As with anything, it is possible to focus too much on either the negative aspects or the potential for good.
 However, it is also difficult to find something that does not have a combination of both.
 We all share digital responsibility, whether it is in the creation of technology, the use of technology, or mutual accountability.